 For the Payment Claim, i) in September 2014, the Tribunals decided that Petrobangla owed NRBL for the gas delivered and accrued interest, ii) in September 2015, the Tribunals decided that Petrobangla shall pay the amounts owed into escrow accounts, and iii) in May 2016, the Tribunals decided that Petrobangla shall pay the amounts owed to NRBL forthwith and free of any restrictions.
-The amounts owed to date total approximately \$36 million.
+The amounts owed to date total approximately \$38 million.
 There is no assurance that Petrobangla will comply with the decision of the Tribunals.
-As such, no amounts have been recorded in these condensed interim consolidated financial statements.

 For the Compensation Claim, the Company's position is that it is not liable for any compensation claims.
 In March 2016, Bapex filed a memorial with the Tribunals that included a request that the Tribunals declare the JVA null and void based on the premise that the JVA was procured through corruption and dismiss all claims of NRBL in arbitration.
 In addition, Bapex requested compensation of \$118 million for Bapex's losses and approximately \$905 million for the GOB's losses and other expenses.
-A hearing on the corruption claim was held in April 2017 with a decision from the Tribunal to be delivered before the end of calendar 2017.
+A hearing on the corruption claim was held in April 2017 with the timing of a decision from the Tribunal uncertain.

-(b) Lawsuits in Local Courts - Bangladesh
+(ii) Lawsuits in Local Courts - Bangladesh